Alvearie/de-identification/docs/masking-providers.md

 | generalizeYearMaskAgeOver90        | Boolean  | Whether this manipulation is to be used.               | false             |

-**Return the month and year from the input date adjusted so that the year is not more than 90 years before the current year** This manipulation uses a specific output format as described below.
+**Return the month and year from the input date adjusted so that the year is not more than 90 years before the current year**<br/>
+This manipulation uses a specific output format as described below.

 | **Option name**                    | **Type** | **Description**                                        | **Default value** |